alejandroreilly/odin-recipes/README.md

 I am working on a very simple, strictly HTML-based website that links to multiple different recipes.
-By the time I have finished, I will be showing off my skils of linking both absolute and relative links, along with including images and lists.
+By the time I have finished, I will be showing off my skills of linking both absolute and relative links, along with including images and lists.